Nancy Wickwire: Stage

 Wickwire acted in summer stock theatre productions in Plymouth, Massachusetts, and Syracuse, New York.
 Her Broadway debut came in Saint Joan (1951).
 Her other Broadway credits include Here's Where I Belong (1965), The Impossible Years (1965), Traveller Without Luggage (1964), Abraham Cochrane (1964), The Golden Age (1963), Seidman and Son (1962), Measure for Measure (1957), and The Grand Prize (1955).

 For two summers, she acted in productions at the American Shakespeare Festival in Stratford, Connecticut.

 Personal life and death

 Wickwire was married to director Basil Langton.
-In July 1974, at age 48, Wickwire died of cancer at Mount Zion Hospital in San Francisco, California.
+She died from cancer at Mount Zion Hospital in San Francisco, California, on July 10, 1974.
+She was forty-eight years old.